David-Cary/keyed-value-templates/README.md

 ### Local Contexts
 Some directives make use of what we call a local context.
 This is a copy of the provided context, letting those pass on a modified variant of the context for use by their contents.
 This is primarily used to attach local variables to a context, using the localVariablesKey mentioned above.

+### Resolution States
+As of version 1.2.0, when resolving an object the resolution state is made available via the context.
+This gets attached to the context using the `resolutionStateKey` of the resolver (defaults to "$resolving").

+Said state information always includes the object being resolved as the source.
+If the source is a template, the matching directive gets attach as the via property.
+For other objects, the "property" value covers the name of the property being resolved.
+For array, "index" covers a similar role of exposing the index of the item being resolved.
+For typed arrays the conversion callback is attached as the "coerce" property.
+In either case, the cloned object is available as the "result" property.

+For nested objects, you can access the parent object's resolution state through each state's "parent" property.

 ## Directives
 We use the `KeyedTemplateDirective` class for objects that provide special template resolution handling for particular marked objects.
 The primary feature of these is their `execute` function that handles the actual conversion.
 This takes in a parameter object, the target context, and a KeyedTemplateResolver.